 MCSD will develop a schedule of monthly traffic enforcement details focusing on CMVs committing traffic violations.
 Additional details will be conducted in areas that receive complaints or public notification.
 These details will operate 2 to 3 days per month utilizing 3 to 4 troopers working nine hour shifts.
 Details will also be scheduled in high crash corridors which will be manned by 9 to 10 MCSD troopers working nine hour shifts.
-MCSD shall schedule quarterly traffic enforcement details that focus on non-CMV drivers committing traffic violations in close proximity of a CMV.
+MCSD shall schedule weekly traffic enforcement details that focus on non-CMV drivers committing traffic violations in close proximity of a CMV, and will be assisted by non MCSD troopers at each detail.
+The details will be supervised by MCSD personnel.
+Traffic enforcement with or without inspection by the MCSD and non- MCSD troopers will focus on driver behavior to include speeding, work zone speeding and safety, impaired driving, distracted driving, cell phone usage, and texting while driving.
+The MCSD also focuses on seat belt usage, CMV driver fatique, prohibited operations, and DACH and Federal OOS violations.